egeback/pyanxdns/README.md

 Important information
 ---------------------
-PLEASE DON'T USE EARLIER VERSIONS THEN 0.2.5 SINCE IT INCLUDED A BAD DEPENDENCY
+PLEASE DON'T USE EARLIER VERSIONS THEN 0.2.5 SINCE IT INCLUDED A BAD DEPENDENCY.

+This was included by mistake, unintentionally.

 Documentation
 -------------